ppy/osu-wiki/wiki/Gameplay/Game_modifier/Bloom/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

-The **Bloom** mod progressively makes the cursor bigger as the combo builds up until it reaches a set limit configurable.
-If you miss an object, the cursor returns to its original size.
+The **Bloom** mod progressively increases the cursor size as the combo builds up until it reaches the configured limit.
+Upon a [combobreak](/wiki/Gameplay/Judgement/Combobreak), the cursor returns to its original size.

 ## Customisation